hyperledger/fabric/docs/source/couchdb_tutorial.rst

 topic.
 Follow the tutorial below for details on how to leverage CouchDB in your blockchain network.

-Throughout this tutorial we will use the `Marbles sample <https://github.com/hyperledger/fabric-samples/blob/master/chaincode/marbles02/go/marbles_chaincode.go>`__ as our use case to demonstrate how to use CouchDB with Fabric and will deploy Marbles to the Fabric test network.
+Throughout this tutorial, we will use the `Marbles sample <https://github.com/hyperledger/fabric-samples/blob/master/chaincode/marbles02/go/marbles_chaincode.go>`__ as our use case to demonstrate how to use CouchDB with Fabric and will deploy Marbles to the Fabric test network.
 You should have completed the task :doc:`install`.